-The following standards (or the alternative standards of Section 17.49.190) apply to required mitigation:
+The following standards (or the alternative standards of OCMC 17.49.190) apply to required mitigation:

 - A. Mitigation shall occur at a two-to-one ratio of mitigation area to proposed NROD disturbance area.
-Mitigation of the removal or encroachment of a wetland or stream shall not be part of this chapter and will be reviewed by the Division of State Lands or the Army Corp of Engineers during a separate review process; - B. Mitigation shall occur on the site where the disturbance occurs, except as follows: - The mitigation is required for disturbance associated with a right-of-way or utility in the right-of-way; - The mitigation shall occur first on the same stream tributary, secondly in the Abernethy, Newell or Livesay Creek or a tributary thereof, or thirdly as close to the impact area as possible within the NROD; and - 3.
+Mitigation of the removal or encroachment of a wetland or stream shall not be part of this chapter and will be reviewed by the Division of State Lands or the Army Corp of Engineers during a separate review process; - B. Mitigation shall occur on the site where the disturbance occurs, pursuant to the following: - 1.
+The mitigation required for disturbance associated with a right-of-way or utility in the right-of-way shall be located as close to the impact area as possible within the NROD; - 2.
+If not possible to locate mitigation on the same site, the mitigation shall occur first on the same stream tributary, secondly in the Abernethy, Newell or Livesay Creek or a tributary thereof, or thirdly as close to the impact area as possible within the NROD; and - 3.
 An easement that allows access to the mitigation site for monitoring and maintenance shall be provided as part of the mitigation plan. - C. Mitigation shall occur within the NROD area of a site unless it is demonstrated that this is not feasible because of a lack of available and appropriate area.
 In such cases, the proposed mitigation area shall be contiguous to the existing NROD area so the NROD boundary can be easily extended in the future to include the new resource site. - D. Invasive and nuisance vegetation shall be removed within the mitigation area; - E. Required Mitigation Planting.
 An applicant shall meet Mitigation Planting Option 1 or 2 below, whichever option results in more tree plantings, except that where the disturbance area is one acre or more, Mitigation Option 2 shall be required.
 All trees, shrubs and ground cover shall be selected from the Oregon City Native Plant List.